-SDZA [m] Decrement data memory and place result in ACC, skip if 0 instruction is skipped.
+SDZA [m] Decrement data memory and place result in ACC, skip if 0 is 0, the next instruction is skipped.
 The result is stored in the accumulator but the data memory remains unchanged.
-If the result is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycle).
+If the result is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
+Otherwise proceed with the next instruction (1 cycle).

 Description The contents of the specified data memory are decremented by 1.
-If the result is 0, the next cles).
-Otherwise proceed with the next instruction (1 cycle).
+If the result

-Operation Skip if ([m]-1)=0, ACC $\leftarrow$ ([m]-1)
+Operation Skip if ([m]-1)=0, $ACC \leftarrow ([m]-1)$